Asciente-rks/Asciente-rks/README.md

 | **NHC Internal Gym** | Client Project | Team | Deployed | C# | .NET Windows Forms, SQL Server | Full-Stack Developer Engineered a custom desktop management solution focusing on high-performance local data handling. |
 | **The Last Light** | School Project | Solo | Built, .exe file ready | C# | Unity, Blender, VS Code | Full-Stack Developer A Tutorial Based 3D Horror Game from User1 Productions, extended the game for additional Enemy, UI, Accessibility Features, Sound for a more exciting gameplay |

-### Engineering & QA Philosophy
+### Engineering
-My approach to engineering is centered the following:
+My approach to engineering is centered on the following:

 * **Cloud-Native & Serverless First:**
   I prioritize `AWS Lambda` and `TiDB Serverless` to achieve high horizontal scalability and maximum cost-efficiency.
-By utilizing a pay-as-you-go model, I ensure production-grade infrastructure remains lean without sacrificing performance.
+By utilizing a pay-as-you-go model, I ensure production-grade infrastructure remains lean without sacrificing performance, Use Less, Pay Less.

-* **Resiliency through Decoupling:**
-  I utilize `Amazon SQS` and `Amazon SNS` to build event-driven, asynchronous architectures.
-This decoupling ensures that system components remain resilient and independent, preventing cascading failures under heavy load.

 * **Operational Observability:**
   A system is only as good as its logs.
 I leverage `Amazon CloudWatch` to maintain deep visibility into system health, allowing for proactive debugging and performance tuning before issues reach the end-user.